-- 4.1 The four main hourly paid casual teaching posts have been subject to the HERA process to establish the appropriate grading and hence rate of pay.
-The generic job descriptions for these positions can be found in Appendix B, with the rates of pay per job type being detailed in Appendix A. It is expected that most hourly paid casual teaching posts can be matched to these profiles. - 4.2 If there is any doubt about which job description to use or it is felt that none of these accurately describe an individual post, please contact the HERA team via email: hera@st-andrews.ac.uk or by telephone on extension 1650.
+- 4.1 The four main hourly paid casual teaching posts have been subject to the HERA process to establish the appropriate grading and rate of pay.
+The generic job descriptions for these positions can be found in Appendix A, including the rates of pay per job type, and it is expected that most hourly paid casual teaching posts can be matched to these profiles.
+Rates of pay can be found on the Pay and Pensions webpage. - 4.2 If there is any doubt about which job description to use or it is felt that none of these accurately describe an individual post, please contact the HERA team via email: hera@st-andrews.ac.uk or by telephone on extension 1650.